troglobit/finit/README.md

 was reverse engineered from the [EeePC fastinit][] ten years ago by [Claudio Matsuoka][] — "gaps filled with frog DNA …"

-Ths focus is on small and embedded systems, although fully usable on server and desktop systems as well.
-See the [contrib section](contrib/) for Debian and Alpine Linux examples.
+Focus is on small and embedded systems, although Finit is fully usable on server and desktop systems as well.
+For working examples, see the [contrib/](contrib/) section where both [Debian](contrib/debian/) and up to date [Alpine Linux](contrib/alpine/) tutorials can be found.

+The screenshot shows [TroglOS][9], a small embedded Linux, booting.

 ![Finit starting TroglOS](images/finit3-screenshot.png "Finit screenshot")